-Established in 1983, PBHA’s STRIDE Community Service Scholars Program (formerly known as Stride Rite) supports students of diverse economic and social backgrounds as they become leaders in their communities, both as undergraduates and beyond.
+Established in 1983, PBHA’s Priscilla Chan Stride Service Program (formerly known as Stride Rite) supports students of diverse economic and social backgrounds as they become leaders in their communities, both as undergraduates and beyond.
 To do this, the program provides reflection and skill development opportunities, mentorship, and financial assistance.

 “The Service Scholars Community Service program gave me the opportunity to pursue my passion for community service – cementing in my mind my life’s desire to serve others – while making the money I needed to put myself through college.” – Robert Giannino ’94

 Scholarships are awarded to income-eligible undergraduate students to support a consistent, year-round commitment to service.
 Scholars join a community of undergraduates dedicated to service and social justice.
 The group engages in reflection and shared learning, guided by program staff and community members.
 In addition, scholars receive financial support to make their service work possible and one-on-one mentorship in social justice values and careers.
 Any enrolled full-time college student eligible for Federal Work-Study, significant financial aid, or from a low-income background is invited to apply.
 Scholars engage in year-round meaningful service starting in the summer each year.